thereadingline/thereadingline.github.io/_pages/2015-books-on-bloor.md

 permalink: /books-on-bloor/
 date: 2015-05-30
 distance: 12
-description: Everything the front page needs to know about the Books on Bloor
+description: We saw the city from two wheels and heard the city from local authors as we travelled east together with a total of 8 stop & read locations along Bloor Street.
 route_src: https://www.google.com/maps/d/u/0/embed?mid=1W2VvoWQvZ9ESBu-hs-n1HMlBATw
 future: false
 about: